edoardottt/twitterBot/README.md

 DESCRIPTION 🔦
 -------------------------------------------------
 It uses selenium, time, random, datetime, getopt and sys libraries.
-It try to login with an email and a password on Twitter, then brings the hashtag/hashtags as input and search for some tweets to like and maybe retweet.
+It tries to login with an email and a password on Twitter, then brings the hashtag/hashtags as input and search for some tweets to like and maybe retweet.
-Why maybe? because it only retweet the 50% of all tweets reached (but put likes on all).
+Why maybe? because it only retweets the 50% of all tweets reached (but put likes on all).

 -------------------------------------------------
 USAGE 🚀